Crawl Space Repair in Portland, OR

 Seven services covered by licensed Oregon CCB contractors across the Portland metro.
 Free in-home inspection, written line-item quote, no pressure to proceed.

-A finished crawl space in a Portland-area home: clean reinforced vapor barrier across the soil with sealed walls and a perimeter vent, the typical end state after a full crawl space repair scope
+A finished crawl space in a Portland-area home: clean white reinforced vapor barrier across the soil, walls sheeted to match, ductwork overhead, the typical end state after a full crawl space repair scope

 Every inspection, quote, and repair is handled by an independent contractor licensed by the Oregon CCB (or Washington L&I across the river).
 We do the matching; they do the work.